SpikeAlerts/Website/pages/FAQs.md

 <br><br>

-Currently, we are sending out alerts when a <a href="https://www2.purpleair.com/">PurpleAir</a> sensor reads 10-minute average Particulate Matter 2.5 (PM2.5) levels over the <a href="https://www.epa.gov/pm-pollution/national-ambient-air-quality-standards-naaqs-pm" target="_blank">24-hour National Ambient Air Quality Standard</a> (NAAQS) within 1 kilometer of your designated location of interest.
+Currently, we are sending out alerts when a <a href="https://www2.purpleair.com/">PurpleAir</a> sensor reads 10-minute average Particulate Matter 2.5 (PM2.5) levels over the <a href="https://vlab.noaa.gov/web/osti-modeling/air-quality/faqs#aqitable" target="_blank">24-hour National Ambient Air Quality Standard</a> (NAAQS) within 800 meters of your designated place of interest.

 <hr>